input-output-hk/peras-design/site/docs/reports/tech-report-2.md

 ## Analyses of adversarial scenarios

-> [!CAUTION]
-> Several well-formatted equations are not rendered correctly by GitHub's MathJAX.
-Make sure that these render correctly via `pandoc`.

 The probability of adversarial success can be computed analytically, either exactly or approximately, for some scenarios.
 Such analytic computations are typically faster and more comprehensive than running ensembles of simulations and analyzing those results.
 The scenarios analyzed in this section are intended to provide guidance on how the probability of adversarial success depends upon Peras parameters, so that the parameters can be set appropriately for stakeholder user cases.
 In this section we use the following notation:

 - Active-slot coefficient: $\alpha$